MathuxNY-73/leetcode/Graph/README.md

 Binary Tree which is the longest path between two nodes of the tree.
 This problem featured in the the [30-day leetcoding of April 2020](https://leetcode.com/explore/featured/card/30-day-leetcoding-challenge/)
-I tried to solve this problem using the C++ language [Problem link](https://leetcode.com/problems/diameter-of-binary-tree/)
+I tried to solve this problem using the C++ and Python languages [Problem link](https://leetcode.com/problems/diameter-of-binary-tree/)
 As of April 11<sup>th</sup>, 2020:
 - [X] Write a first solution.
 This solution will simply find the deepest